Iankulani/Iankulani/README.md

 at East London University, where I explore the vast universe of technology and develop solutions to complex challenges.
 When I’m not coding or securing digital systems, you’ll find me cheering for my beloved Boston Celtics ☘ or engaging in political discourse as a supporter of the United Democratic Front (UDF)💛.

 <p> My journey is driven by curiosity, innovation, and a deep desire to make a meaningful impact.
-My Academic & Professional Path Mastering the Digital World At East London University,
+My Academic & Professional Path Mastering the Digital World at East London University,
 I immerse myself in cutting-edge fields, including, Artificial Intelligence & Machine Learning, Cybersecurity & Ethical Hacking, Computer Networking & Internet Exchange Points (IXP), Reverse Engineering & Binary Analysis, Big Data Analytics & Deep Learning, 	Satellite Telecommunications & Radar Systems, Video Game Development & Advanced Software Engineering, I don’t just study these subjects—I apply them to solve real-world problems. </p>